mpangas/codir/Sprint4.md

 The `search` string in the API call must be a percent-encoded string with spaces represented as '+' and other special characters represented as "%" followed by their ASCII value.

 Returns: An object containing all tutorials with `title`s containing the string.

+#### GET /api/tutorials/recommend

+Used to get recommended tutorials based on the preferences set by the current user.
+Because of this, the user has to be authenticated to use this.

+Returns: An object of 5 or less tutorials matching the preferences of the current user.
+An error will be returned if the user is not yet authenticated.

+### Attributes Routes

+Currently, attributes need to be edited and retrieved separately of the tutorials they describe.
+An `attributes` object must contain the following:

+`skillLevel`: 'Beginner', 'Intermediate', 'Advanced'

+`language`: 'Assembly', 'Bash/Shell', 'C', 'C#', 'C++', etc.

+`technology`: '.NET', 'Angular', 'Angular.js', 'Ansible', 'ASP.NET', etc.

+`style`: 'Text Tutorials', 'Video Tutorials', 'Interactive Tutorials'

+The 5th value, `tutID`, matches the ID of the tutorial being described; this is assigned automatically.

+#### GET /api/tutorials/attributes

+Used to get all attributes currently in the database.

+Returns: an object containing all attributes.

+#### GET /api/tutorials/attributes/id::id

+Used to get a single `attributes` matching the ID given in the API call.

+Returns: an object containing the attributes matching the ID, or an error if none exists.

+#### PUT /api/tutorials/attributes/id::id

+Used to edit an attributes object matching the ID given in the API call.

+Accepts: An object describing the `skillLevel`, `language`, `technology`, and `style` that the new object is to have (see above).

+Returns: The object that was edited, or an error if no object exists with that ID or the input was formatted incorrectly.

 ## Favorites